 The Compensation Committee of the Board oversees the Company's executive compensation program.
-More information concerning the composition of the Committee and its authority and responsibilities can be found under Compensation Committee on page 8.
+More information concerning the composition of the Committee and its authority and responsibilities can be found under Compensation Committee on page 7.
 The Company's compensation program is designed to attract and retain highly qualified executives, to maintain a stable executive management team, and to reward those senior leaders who contribute significantly to the Company's continued financial growth and profitability in the face of rapidly changing market and global economic forces affecting the Company's business.

-The Compensation Discussion and Analysis discusses the compensation program and the compensation decisions made for fiscal year 2018 (which ended January 28, 2018) with respect to the following named executive officers:
+The Compensation Discussion and Analysis discusses the compensation program and the compensation decisions made for fiscal 2019 (which ended February 3, 2019) with respect to the following named executive officers:

-Name Title Paul B. Toms, Jr. Chairman and Chief Executive Officer Paul A. Huckfeldt Chief Financial Officer George Revington Chief Operating Officer (COO); President & COO Home Meridian Segment Anne M. Jacobsen Senior Vice-President, Administration Michael W. Delgatti, Jr President-Hooker Brands
+Name Title Paul B. Toms, Jr. Chairman and Chief Executive Officer Paul A. Huckfeldt Chief Financial Officer Anne M. Jacobsen Chief Administrative Officer D. Lee Boone Co-President Home Meridian Segment Michael W. Delgatti, Jr. President- Hooker Domestic Upholstery & Emerging Channels Jeremy R. Hoff President- Hooker Branded Segment Douglas Townsend Co-President Home Meridian Segment

-COMPENSATION HIGHLIGHTS FOR FISCAL 2018 No increases in Base Salary The Compensation Committee reviewed the base salaries of our named executive officers and authorized no increases from 2017 rates.
-Increased Annual Incentive Compensation Targets The Compensation Committee approved increases for two of our named executive officer's target annual incentive opportunity to reflect competitive data, increased responsibilities and to reflect a focus on performance-based compensation.
-Authorized Payment of Annual Incentive The Compensation Committee approved the payout of annual incentive awards contingent upon the company's satisfactory achievement of pre-determined performance goals relating to Consolidated Net Income, where the Company achieved 98% of its consolidated target.
-Authorized Increased Threshold under Annual Incentive The Compensation Committee increased the threshold performance level required for a payout so that no payment will be made unless actual performance against pre-established performance goals exceeds 80% of target.
-Increased Percentage of Performance-Based Compensation The Compensation Committee increased the percentage element of performance-based compensation as compared to two named executive officer's total compensation opportunities.
-Authorized 2018 long-term compensation awards The Compensation Committee awarded long-term compensation in the form of performance grants tied to pre-established goals relating to earnings per share and also award service-based restricted stock units.
-Authorized payout of fiscal 2016-2018 Performance Grants The Compensation Committee authorized the payment of stock and cash to each of our named executive officers as performance against pre-established Company EPS growth goals was met.
+COMPENSATION HIGHLIGHTS FOR FISCAL 2019

+Increases in Base Salary The Compensation Committee reviewed the base salaries of our named executive officers and authorized increases from calendar 2018 rates for four named executive officers to reflect promotions and increased responsibilities and to align with competitive data.
+Re-alignment of Annual The Compensation Committee approved a re-alignment of one named executive officer's target annual incentive Incentive Compensation opportunity to better align with competitive data.
+Target Authorized Payment of Annual Incentive The Compensation Committee approved the payout of annual incentive awards contingent upon the company's satisfactory achievement of pre-determined performance goals relating to Consolidated Net Income and Segment Operating Income, where the Company achieved 93% of its consolidated target and achieved at least threshold operating income performance in the Company' operating segments or components thereof.
+Authorized 2019 long-term compensation awards The Compensation Committee awarded long-term compensation in the form of performance stock units tied to pre- established goals relating to earnings per share and also awarded service-based restricted stock units to be delivered exclusively in the form of shares of the Company's common stock.
+Authorized payout of fiscal 2017-2019 Performance Grants The Compensation Committee authorized the payment of stock and cash to four of our named executive officers as performance against pre-established Company EPS growth goals was met.
+Executive Stock Ownership Guidelines The compensation Committee adopted stock ownership guidelines that require the CEO to hold shares equal to at least three times annual salary and each other named executive to own at least two times annual salary.
+Executive officers will have six years to accumulate these positions.